deepset-ai/haystack/haystack/cli/README.md

 To contribute to the tutorials please check out our [Contributing Guidelines](./Contributing.md)

-## Available commands
+## Available CLI commands

 ### `haystack prompt fetch`

+**Usage:**

 ```
-Usage: haystack prompt fetch [OPTIONS] [PROMPT_NAME]...
+haystack prompt fetch [OPTIONS] [PROMPT_NAME]

-  Downloads a prompt from the official Haystack PromptHub and saves it locally
-  to ease use in environments with no network.

-  PROMPT_NAME can be specified multiple times.

-  PROMPTHUB_CACHE_PATH environment variable can be set to change the default
-  folder in which the prompts will be saved in.

-  If a custom PROMPTHUB_CACHE_PATH is used, remember to also use it for
-  Haystack invocations.

-  The Haystack PromptHub is https://prompthub.deepset.ai/

-Options:
-  --help  Show this message and exit.
 ```

-Example usage:
+Download a prompt from the official [Haystack PromptHub](https://prompthub.deepset.ai/) and save it locally for easier use in environments with no network.

+- PROMPT_NAME can be specified multiple times.

+- PROMPTHUB_CACHE_PATH environment variable can be set to change the default folder in which the prompts will be saved in.
+The default cache folder is `prompthub_cache`.

+  - If a custom PROMPTHUB_CACHE_PATH is used, remember to also use it for Haystack invocations.

+**Example:**

 ```
 haystack prompt fetch deepset/conversational-agent-with-tools deepset/summarization
 ```

+### Options

+`--help`  Show options and exit.

+`--version`  Show your current Haystack version and exit.